Data input and datatypes#

 Console.Write("Enter temperature: ");

-double.TryParse(Console.ReadLine(), out var userInput);
+decimal.TryParse(Console.ReadLine(), out var userInput);

 if (userInput > threshold)